Bo-Yuan-Huang/Bo-Yuan-Huang.github.io/index.md

 ### Conferences

+-   **_ILAng: A Modeling and Verification Platform for SoCs using Instruction-Level Abstractions_**
+    > **Bo-Yuan Huang**, Hongce Zhang, Aarti Gupta, and Sharad Malik
+    > International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS), 2019

 -   **_A Formal Instruction-Level GPU Model for Scalable Verification_**
     > Yue Xing, **Bo-Yuan Huang**, Aarti Gupta, and Sharad Malik
     > International Conference on Computer-Aided Design (ICCAD), 2018